Un principe d'Ax-Kochen-Ershov imaginaire

 \begin{claim} \(M\) is rigid: for every \(A\subseteq M\), \(\acl(A) = \dcl(A)\). \end{claim}

-\begin{proof} Let $X$ be a finite $A$-definable set.
+\begin{proof} Let $X$ be a non-empty finite $A$-definable set such that all elements of $X$ have the same type over $A$.
+We need to show that $X$ is a singleton.
 Using tensors, we may assume that \(X\) is contained in some sort \(V\).
 We proceed by induction on \(\dim(V)\).
 Let \(0\to W\to V\to U\to 0\) be an \(\emptyset\)-definable flag for \(V\).
-By induction, we may assume that \(X\) projects to a singleton \(a\in U\), \emph{i.e.} \(X\) is contained in a translate of \(W\) in \(V\) and we can conclude since this translate is totally ordered. \end{proof}
+By induction, we may assume that \(X\) projects to a singleton \(b\in U\), \emph{i.e.}, \(X\) is contained in a translate $a+W$ of \(W\) in \(V\) and we can conclude since $a+W$ inherits an $\emptyset$-definable total order from the ordered group structure on $W$. \end{proof}

-\begin{claim} Let \(X \subseteq a + W\subseteq V\) be definable for some \(\emptyset\)-definable flag \(0\to W\to V\to U\to 0\) and some \(a\in V\).
+\begin{claim} Let \(X \subseteq c + W\subseteq V\) be definable for some \(\emptyset\)-definable flag \(0\to W\to V\to U\to 0\) and some \(c\in V\).
 Then \(X\) is coded. \end{claim}

-\begin{proof} Since \(a + W\) is definably isomorphic to \(\res\) which is o-minimal, \(X\) is a finite union of points and intervals and hence it is coded by its (finite) border. \end{proof}
+\begin{proof} Since \(\res\) is $o$-minimal and there is a definable order preserving bijection between \(c+W\) and \(\res\), \(X\) is a finite union of points and intervals and hence it is coded by its (finite) border. \end{proof}